engineerd/kube-exec/README.md

 }

 // also sleeping for a couple of seconds
-// if the pod completes too fast, we don't have time to attach to it
+// if the pod completes too fast, we don't have time to catch the Running state event

 cmd := kube.Command(cfg, "/bin/sh", "-c", "sleep 2; echo Running from Kubernetes pod;")
 cmd.Stdout = os.Stdout